 Senior Instructor Chris Radnedge is a soft tissue therapist and has a passion for weapon training and martial arts, bringing richness to the arts we teach.

 Continuous refinement is the motto of this art.
 Once you have learnt the whole form, you can do as many students and I do, that is, continue to refine your skills and knowledge of this wonderful art.
 With years of practice, you will discover the depth of this art.
 Its profound nature is not meant to overwhelm you.
-It is rather an acknowledgement of what thousands of years of development has produced.
-It can also help us realise that learning is never ending and there is no room to assume you know it all or that you are better than others.
+It is rather an acknowledgement of what thousands of years of development have produced.
+It can also help us realise that learning is never-ending and there is no room to assume you know it all or that you are better than others.
 We are all learning.
 Some of us are just a little further down the path.
-The determination and perseverance you develop from learning and refining the form helps you to understand yourself.
+The determination and perseverance you develop from learning and refining the form help you to understand yourself.
 You become more aware of your body and its weaknesses.
 You realise the power of continuous effort.
-You have the ability to change your state from being grumpy to light hearted.
+You can change your state from being grumpy to light-hearted.
 You find yourself applying this knowledge to all areas of your life.
 Instead of struggling, you learn to flow like water.

 Tai Chi and other internal arts have been pressure tested for thousands of years.
 They have been refined from one generation to another.
 The principles and underlying philosophy have enabled people to improve the quality of their lives by liberating them from fear, weakness, pain, poor health and emotional issues.
 These arts are available to all those who are willing to practise them.
 I hope you will learn the whole form and find ten minutes a day for a better quality of life.